4uday/Web-Practice/README.md

 # Web-Practice
-Contains code in html, css, javascript for different kind of web templates
+This repository Contains code in html, css, javascript for different kind of web templates